JPatrickPett/makesnake/README.md

 makesnake.py script1.py script2.R script3.sh notebook4.ipynb
 ```

-This creates a new folder with a snakemake pipeline, including `Snakefile`, scripts copied into a `scripts/` folder, `config.yaml` file with the parameter values, `cluster_config.yaml` to define default resources, an empty `envs/` folder to be filled with environment specifications and a command line interface to run the pipeline.
+This creates a new folder in the working directory with a snakemake pipeline, including `Snakefile`, scripts copied into a `scripts/` folder, `config.yaml` file with the parameter values, `cluster_config.yaml` to define default resources, an empty `envs/` folder to be filled with environment specifications and a command line interface to run the pipeline.

 Supported scripts are:
 - python (.py)